abhishekrajput55/my-portfolio/README.md

 - 🧑‍💻 Project showcases with images
 - 📄 Resume and contact info
 - 📬 Contact section with social links
-- 🎞️ Smooth scroll and animations using GSAP
 - ✅ Fully responsive layout for mobile and desktop

 ---

 ## 🎯 Purpose

-> I built this portfolio to explore my website designing skills, practice animation using GSAP, and showcase my academic and personal web projects.
+> I built this portfolio to explore my website designing skills, practice react, and showcase my academic and personal web projects.

 ---
 ## 📸 Preview